CloudSnorkel/cdk-github-runners/API.md

 * Are jobs stuck because runners fail to start?
 See "Runner executions".
 * How long do runners take (and therefore cost)?
 See "Runner time".
 * Is GitHub reaching the webhook at all?
 See "Webhook".
+* Is any of our code failing?
+See "Lambda errors".
 * What exactly went wrong?
 See "Recent errors".

 **WARNING:** this method calls {@link metricJobCompleted} and {@link metricStolenRunners} which create metric filters.